oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

          long getMinimumRam(String osId, CpuArch cpuArch);
          int getRecommendedCpu(String osId, CpuArch cpuArch);
          long getRecommendedRam(String osId, CpuArch cpuArch);
-         /**
-          * @param shortId
-          * @return an Os instance for the given shortId or an empty Os instance (most String values with "") if there is no
-          *         match.
-          */
-         Os getByShortId(String shortId);
-         Map`<String, Os>` getAll();
-         Set`<String>` getShortIds();

-*   loading libosinfo data into ovirt engine

-when the engine starts it will load, with jaxb all the xmls under /usr/share/libosinfo/data/oses into java beans representing an OS.
-The class representing an OS and all of its dereiviants will be auto-generated from an xsd file during the development phase.
-Once loaded, every OS has an object representing it, all will reside in map with its short-id as a key.

-to summerize the steps to load os data:

-1.  in dev phase - create an xsd from one of the os xmls under /usr/share/libosinfo/data/oses - this step is done once The xsd can later be customized to help the jaxb generator to create classes which are serialized, avoid inner classes and so on.
-2.  auto-generate classes from the XSD using maven plugin
-3.  exposed the OS entities as a jar to the rest of the project - engine, GWT and REST will use directly the auto generated entities.
-4.  on engine startup, load all OS xmls to a map which can be retrieved by a query

 ### Dependencies / Related Features